koviubi56/mylog/CONTRIBUTING.md

-# Contributing guidlines
+# Contributing guidelines

 First off, thank you for considering contributing.

 **Please note, that by contributing to our project you agree to the DCO!
 [More info](#dco)**

-## Why is this guildline exists?
+## Why do these guidelines exists?

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return,